 Arya Marvazy

-Arya earned his B.A. in psychology at the University of California San Diego, and an M.A. in organizational behavior at New York University.
+Arya holds a B.A. in psychology from the University of California San Diego and an M.A. in organizational behavior from New York University.
+Most recently, he was selected for Class 8 of the Wexner Field Fellowship.

 Emma Gonzalez-Lesser

-Emma received her Ph.D. in Sociology and her M.A. in Sociology from the University of Connecticut, and her B.A. in Women’s and Gender Studies from Simmons University.
+Emma received their Ph.D. and M.A. in Sociology from the University of Connecticut and their B.A. in Women’s and Gender Studies from Simmons University.

 Jade Groobman

-Jade (she/her) is a Program Associate at the Jews of Color Initiative.
-She was born and raised in Boulder, Colorado before heading to the University of Kansas where she received her B.A. in Women, Gender, and Sexuality studies with a triple minor in American studies, Political Science, and Jewish studies.
-There, she wrote her senior thesis, “Jews of Color: Experiences of Inclusion and Exclusion,” an examination into the experiences of Jews of Color, racism in Jewish spaces, and how to best create actively anti-racist Jewish spaces.
-After graduating in May of 2021, she moved to New York City to begin her career in the Jewish professional world.
-Jade’s personal passions include transformative justice, intersectional anti-racist work, her house plant collection, and creating hand-thrown pottery.
+Jade (she/her) is the Program Coordinator at the Jews of Color Initiative.
+Jade has 7+ years of experience working in the Jewish community, with a special focus on Jews of Color, intentional community building, racial justice and intersectional activism.
+Her approach to authentic community connection is informed by models of liberation, and transformative and restorative justice.
+Jade holds a B.A. from the University of Kansas in Women, Gender, and Sexuality studies with a triple minor in American studies, Political Science, and Jewish studies.
+There, she wrote her senior thesis, “Jews of Color: Experiences of Inclusion and Exclusion,” an examination into the experiences of Jews of Color, racism in Jewish spaces, and how to create actively anti-racist Jewish spaces.
+Jade is currently pursuing a graduate degree in American Studies.

 Board of Directors